KilianBoute/11.DOM-exploration/5_Dark-kitchen-project/README.md

 ## The mission

 You will be in charge of building a Dark Kitchen online delivery service.
-The site must a single page website, with the following features.
+The site must be a single page website, with the following features.

 - Create a list of dishes that people will order online.
 - The website should be responsive, it should work on a standard mobile resolution and on desktop